 What Is a DD-WRT Router?

 DD-WRT is open source firmware that can be installed onto a router.
 That firmware replaces the default software provided by the manufacturer.
 In essence, this is like installing a different operating system on your computer.
-The advantage of DD-WRT is that it gives you much more flexibility over the control of the router, including the ability to install a VPN service directly onto it.
+The advantage of DD-WRT is that it gives you much more flexibility, including the ability to install a VPN service directly onto your router.

 If you are reading this article, you probably already have some idea about DD-WRT routers.
 For anybody who requires a more in-depth look at DD-WRT routers, our Definitive DD-WRT Guide is a must read!

 Below is a carefully thought out selection of five of the best DD-WRT routers available on the market in 2017.
 Down in fifth place, we have included a superbly economical option for those who want to run a VPN on a router on a low budget (but still want great performance).